Continued Decline in Fourth Grade Reading Scores: 7 in 10 Below Proficient in 2024

 Updates204thgradereadingmain202022

 Learning losses are even more pronounced at the state level.
-From 2019 to 2022, 42 states and Washington, D.C., saw increases in the share of fourth-graders scoring below proficient in reading, with 29 states seeing jumps greater than two percentage points.
-Delaware and West Virginia experienced the largest spikes of eight percentage points, reaching an alarming 75% and 78% of students unable to read proficiently, respectively.
-States’ figures currently span 57% in Massachusetts to 79% in New Mexico.
-Look up the percentage in your state.
+From 2019 to 202446 states saw increases in the share of fourth graders scoring below proficient in reading, with 38 states seeing jumps greater than two percentage points.
+Maine and Nebraska experienced the largest spikes of 10 and nine percentage points, respectively.

 Children who reach fourth grade without being able to read proficiently are more likely to drop out of high school, reducing their earnings potential and chances for success.
 Kids with poor reading skills are also more likely to engage in high-risk behavior during adolescence.
-This issue is a national priority, as the U.S. government has set a public health objective to improve fourth-grade reading proficiency by 2030.
+This issue is a national priority, as the U.S. government has set a public health objective to improve fourth grade reading proficiency by 2030.

 Fourth grade marks a critical transition period when children begin switching from learning to read to reading to learn other subjects in school.
 However, when kids enter fourth grade without basic reading skills, they often have a difficult time catching up and fall further behind across subjects.